Diagrammatic presentations of enriched monads and varieties for a subcategory of arities: Introduction

 in $\C$, where the \textit{arity} $J$ is an object of a given subcategory of arities $\J \hookrightarrow \C$ and $C$ is an object of $\C$ that we call the \textit{parameter} (while $\otimes$ here is the action of $\V$ on $\C$ by tensor).
 Such parametrized operations can be described equivalently as morphisms

 in $\V$.
 For example, if $\C = \V = \Set$ then a parametrized operation may be written in the form $A^J \times C \rightarrow A$ or $A^J \rightarrow A^C$.

-We introduce the notion of \textit{free-form $\J$-signature}, which is a small set $\cS$, whose elements we call \textit{operation symbols}, equipped with an assignment to each operation symbol $\sigma \in \cS$ an object $J_\sigma$ of $\J$ called the \textit{arity} and an object $C_\sigma$ of $\C$ called the \textit{parameter}.
+We introduce the notion of \textit{free-form $\J$-signature}, which is a span $\ob\J \leftarrow \cS \to \ob\C$ (i.e.~a span from $\ob\J$ to $\ob\C$) in which $\cS$ is a \textit{small} set.
+Equivalently, a free-form $\J$-signature is a small set $\cS$, whose elements we call \textit{operation symbols}, equipped with an assignment to each operation symbol $\sigma \in \cS$ an object $J_\sigma$ of $\J$ called the \textit{arity} and an object $C_\sigma$ of $\C$ called the \textit{parameter}.
 An \textit{$\cS$-algebra} is then an object $A$ of $\C$ equipped with a family of parametrized $\J$-ary operations

 and we obtain a $\V$-category of $\cS$-algebras, $\cS\Alg$, which we show is \textit{strictly $\J$-ary monadic} over $\C$, i.e., isomorphic to the $\V$-category of Eilenberg-Moore algebras for an associated $\J$-ary $\V$-monad $\T_\cS$.